Your Perfect Wedding Dance: How Many Lessons Do You Need?

 FAQ

-Yes.
+Absolutely!
 The majority of couples we work with have never danced formally before.
-The first session covers everything from scratch — posture, hold, how to actually move together — and that tends to be the session people enjoy most.
+The first session covers everything from scratch — posture, hold, and how to actually move together.
+That tends to be the session people enjoy most.

-Sessions are 60 minutes.
-This is enough time to do meaningful work without fatigue setting in — dancing is more physically demanding than most people expect in the first few sessions, particularly for the less experienced partner.
+Sessions are 60 minutes long.
+This is enough time to do meaningful work without fatigue setting in.
+Dancing is more physically demanding than most people expect in the first few sessions, particularly for the less experienced partner.

 It depends almost entirely on your song.
 Waltz is the most versatile choice and suits the majority of slow-tempo wedding songs.
-Bring your track to the first session and we'll advise on what fits — and be honest if the song is going to make a particular style harder than it needs to be.
+Bring your track to the first session, and we'll advise on what fits.
+We'll be honest if the song is going to make a particular style harder than it needs to be.

 Comments